Civil Engineering (CE)

 CE 351.
 Structural Mechanics.
 4 Credits.

-Reactions, shear and bending moment, plane and space trusses, influence lines, deflections, virtual work, energy methods, approximate analysis, consistent deformations method, slope deflection and moment distribution methods, introduction to matrix methods.
-Use of computer for analysis.
+This course focuses on the analysis of structures.
+Topics covered include reactions, shear and bending moments, plane and space trusses, influence lines, deflections, virtual work, energy methods, approximate analysis, consistent deformation methods, slope-deflection and moment-distribution methods, an introduction to matrix methods, and the use of computer software for structural analysis.
 Prerequisite: ENGR 203.
 F.

 CE 397.
 Cooperative Education.
 1-2 Credits.